Ateuluz/final-reality/README.md

 ## Teams

 Both characters and Enemies are organized in teams.
 Each team has a specified capacity for members.
-The teams are represented as ArrayBuffer instances and their length is decided upon creation.
+The teams are represented as ArrayBuffer instances with their maximum and minimum lengths decided upon creation.
 The teams are:

-- Party (Exactly 3 Character instances)
+- Party (Exactly 3 ICharacter instances)
-- Enemies (Up to 5 Enemy instances, at least 1)
+- Enemies (Up to 5 IEnemy instances, at least 1)

 ### Adding/Removing Members from Teams